naxical/passgen/README.md

 # Blame

-Repository containing info for the open-source blame program.
+Forked repository containing info for the open-source Blame program.
+Becuase the account who made the main repository is gone Blame is now being uphheld by this account.
 Blame provides secure password phrases for any service you use.

 ## Getting Started